KristjanESPERANTO/MMM-WebSpeechTTS/README.md

 ### with Electron

 You have to modify the way you are starting the MagicMirror².
-You have to two option:
+You have three options:

 1. Adapt `package.json` of MagicMirror²:
    Add script to package.json: